 Opening a Roth IRA is a smart way to save for retirement.
 A Roth IRA lets you grow your retirement savings and enjoy tax-free retirement withdrawals.**

 Differences Between a Roth IRA and Traditional IRA

 Unlike a traditional IRA, contributions made to a Roth IRA cannot be deducted for tax purposes.
 However, growth achieved through investment returns is free from income tax.

 A Roth IRA is more flexible than you think.

 If the idea of not being able to use your money until 59 1/2 is holding you back from opening a Roth IRA, you might be surprised to learn that a Roth IRA is more accessible than you realize.
 You can withdraw your initial contribution to a Roth IRA, but leave all the earnings alone to continue to grow, with no early withdrawal penalty tax or income tax due.

 Individuals over age 50 may be eligible for an additional $1,000 contribution.

-While contributions are not tax-deductible, qualified withdrawals of earnings can be federal income tax-free when certain withdrawal requirements are met.
+While Roth IRA contributions are not tax-deductible, qualified withdrawals of earnings can be federal income tax-free when certain withdrawal requirements are met.